Essays

 How to Write a Compelling Hook for Any Essay Type

-This guide covers every hook type that works — anecdote, statistical, rhetorical question, declaration, description, definition, quotation, and historical — with real examples for argumentative, narrative, research, expository, and college admission essays.
-You will learn not just what each hook is, but exactly when and why to use it.
+Master all 8 hook types — anecdote, statistical, rhetorical question, declaration, and more — with real examples for argumentative, narrative, research, and college admission essays.

 What Is a Compelling Hook — and Why Does It Matter?